-We all work with children and young people around their physical and emotional wellbeing.
-The team is made up of Clinical Psychologists and Child Wellbeing Practitioners.
-To learn more about what you can expect from us read our charter below.
+We all work with children and young people and their families around their physical and emotional wellbeing.
+The team is made up of Clinical Psychologists and Children's Wellbeing Practitioners (CWPs).

 A Clinical Psychologist is trained in a number of talking therapies with people of all different ages.
 They also provide complex assessments (including cognitive assessments) and group work.